What is MBSR?

 RECOMMENDED DONATION to YOFO: $250

 To Register: Come to the MBSR Introduction talk or speak with me directly then register online.
-MBSR Introduction talk: Monday September 18 at 6 pm.
+MBSR Introduction talk: Monday September 18th at 6 pm or Thursday 21st at 5 pm at the Yoga Foundation Studio.
 Recommended donation for the MBSR course is $250, and $40 for the MBSR 4-hour workshop.
 All are welcome.

 For questions or comments, please email John McLaughlin at firstname.lastname@example.org